Jeija/WS2811LEDMatrix/README.md

 # WS2811 LED Matrix with ATMega16 and Pyhton Client
 Our setup consists of the following:
 * 4 LED matrix panels at the size of 0.5m * 0.5m and 10x10 pixels.
 That makes for 20x20 pixels and 1m x 1m display area in total.
 Also includes 8x 3A-PSUs at 5V to provide the total required maximum 120W.
+The panel uses [fairly cheap LED pixels from china](http://www.aliexpress.com/item/Diameter-12mm-500pcs-WS2811-LED-pixel-module-IP68-waterproof-DC5V-full-color-christmas-tree-decration/1234045959.html).
 * A controller PCB that translates frames sent to it from the client over LAN to signals for the LED matrix using simple bit-banging
 * A client software that generates the images to display on the LED matrix.
 It can run standalone from it and just provide a simulation or stream the simulation to the matrix.